When you are trying to get pregnant, it can feel like it may never happen. Here are a few tips for getting pregnant faster.

 You can use other methods (that I’ll mention below) to figure out when you are ovulating, but I just think this is a fool-proof method that can help you be more on top of things – you really don’t have to do anything beyond remembering to wear it at night!
 I think that if you are having trouble getting pregnant, it can be very helpful to help you figure things out.

-You can order it here and get free shipping with the code clarkscondensed.
+You can order it here and get $20 off your first order with the code CLARKS20.

 Basal Body Temperature